Umayyad Mosque: Foundation and construction

 In response to Christian protest at the move, al-Walid ordered all the other confiscated churches in the city to be returned to the Christians as compensation.
 The mosque was completed in 711, or in 715, shortly after al-Walid's death, by his successor, Sulayman ibn Abd al-Malik.
 According to 10th-century Persian historian Ibn al-Faqih, somewhere between 600,000 and 1,000,000 gold dinars were spent on the project.
 The historian Khalid Yahya Blankinship notes that the field army of Damascus, numbering some 45,000 soldiers, were taxed a quarter of their salaries for nine years to pay for its construction.
-Coptic craftsmen as well as Persian, Indian, Greek, and Moroccan laborers provided the bulk of the labor force which consisted of 12,000 people.
+Coptic (Egyptian) craftsmen as well as Persian, Indian, Greek, and Maghrebi laborers provided the bulk of the labour force which consisted of 12,000 people.
 The extravagant costs also attracted initial resentment among the population and criticism from some Muslim writers.

 The mosque subsequently held major religious and cultural significance throughout its history, while also having a strong influence on later Islamic architecture.
 It was commonly regarded as one of the "wonders of the world" by medieval Muslim authors, who praised its architecture and decoration.
 Some medieval authors even claim that of the five wonders the mosque ranks fourth for its superlative beauty and extraordinary cost while its decoration ranks fifth.